open5e/open5e/source/monsters/tome-of-beasts/M/mi-go.rst

 **Spore Release.** When a mi-go dies, it releases its remaining spores.
-All living creatures within 10 feet take 14 (2d8 + 5) poison damage and become poisoned; a successful DC 16 Constitution saving throw halves the damage and prevents poisoning.
+All living creatures within 10 feet take 14 (2d8 + 5) poison damage and become :ref:`srd:poisoned`; a successful DC 16 Constitution saving throw halves the damage and prevents poisoning.
 A poisoned creature repeats the saving throw at the end of its turn, ending the effect on itself with a success.